 Ten Easy Steps

-Note: Some of the images below are of the beta Home Microgreens Trays (opaque trays & red lids).
+Note: Some images below are of the beta Home Microgreens Trays (opaque trays & red lids).
 The black trays and opaque lids are the new Home Microgreens Trays.
-Both are similar-sized, but the later use much less soil and are therefore more economical.
+Both are similar-sized, but the latter uses much less soil and is, therefore, more economical.

 Add a premium potting mix to the planting tray.
 A planting tray needs small holes in the bottom so water can be drawn up from below instead of top watering once the greens have germinated.

 Add your radish seed to a shaker bottle.
 A shaker bottle will allow you to spread the seeds more evenly.
 There are between 2,500 to 2,600 radish seeds in an ounce.
 That’s around 90 seeds per gram.

-Note* The amount of seed varies for the perfect seed density.
-Even among the same type of microgreens.
+Note* The amount of seed varies for the perfect seed density, even among the same type of microgreens.

-Start sprinkling seeds onto the soil working in concentric circles around the planting tray.
-It can be helpful to hold your spare hand around the tray so seeds don’t bounce out of the tray.
+Now that the soil surface is prepared, and the radish seeds are in the shaker bottle, it is time to sow them.
+Start sprinkling seeds onto the soil in concentric circles around the planting tray.
+Holding your spare hand around the tray can be helpful, so seeds don’t bounce out of the tray.

 Don’t worry if the seeds aren’t perfectly spaced.
-The seeds will grow and the plants will spread out to fill the voids.
+The seeds will grow, and the plants will spread out to fill the voids.

-Place a cover on the seeds (don’t seal the tray tight), if the cover is transparent or opaque, use a tea towel or cut a piece of cardboard to fit the cover to keep light off the seeds.
+Place a cover on the seeds (don’t seal the tray tight).
+If the cover is transparent or opaque, use a tea towel or cut a piece of cardboard to fit the cover to keep light off the seeds.

 Most microgreens can be left on the soil surface, but they need to be covered to keep light off them while they germinate (we tested this, read why it’s important to blackout and weigh down seed by clicking this link).
 Radish microgreen seeds are no exception.